Purity (ASAP Rocky song)

-"Purity" is a song by American rapper A$AP Rocky, featuring vocals from American artist Frank Ocean.
+"Purity" is a song by American rapper ASAP Rocky, featuring vocals from American artist Frank Ocean.
 Produced by Hector Delgado, FnZ, Dean Blunt and A$AP Rocky, it appears as the final track on Rocky's third studio album, Testing (2018).
 The song prominently samples "I Gotta Find Peace of Mind" by Lauryn Hill, from her 2002 live album MTV Unplugged No. 2.0.
 Critics praised the track for its emotional vulnerability, lyrical introspection, and the collaborative dynamic between Rocky and Ocean.

 Background and composition

 "Purity" was produced by Dean Blunt, Finatik N Zac, Hector Delgado, and A$AP Rocky.
 The contribution of UK experimental musician Dean Blunt was noted by Dazed Digital as part of Rocky's effort to merge mainstream and underground aesthetics.

 The song samples the acoustic performance of "I Gotta Find Peace of Mind" by Lauryn Hill, which forms the instrumental and thematic backbone of the track.
 The song has been discussed as part of a wider trend of artists sampling Lauryn Hill's work in 2018, alongside Drake and Cardi B. Billboard noted this movement as part of Hill's renewed visibility in contemporary hip hop and R&B. Frank Ocean recorded his verse by improvising over the sample looped in the studio, according to a 2019 interview.

 The lyrics address themes of fame, disillusionment, and loss.
 Rocky discusses strained family ties and the death of A$AP Mob member A$AP Press.
 Rocky described the track as an effort to be more emotionally honest with his audience, stating, "I want to be genuine, I want to be real...
 As opposed to just being braggadocious all the time."
 In another interview, he said the song was inspired by "losing people", including family and friends.